Viral infectivity factor: Drug target

 Ever since the 2000s, there has been interest in developing drugs that disarm the virus by inhibiting Vif.
-An 2018 review lists 17 small molecules capable of stopping viral replication by Vif inhibition, and categorized them into the functional categories of Vif multimerization targeting, A3G-Vif-targeting (two subcategories by the binding interface disrupted), Vif-EloC targeting, and A3G-upregulating.
+A 2018 review lists 17 small molecules capable of stopping viral replication by Vif inhibition, and categorized them into the functional categories of Vif multimerization targeting, A3G-Vif-targeting (two subcategories by the binding interface disrupted), Vif-EloC targeting, and A3G-upregulating.
 Two of the drugs were further checked for resistance potential.
 It turns out that the virus can become resistant in laboratory conditions after exposure to increasing amounts of either drug.

 In July 2021, the Chinese National Medical Products Administration granted conditional approval to azvudine, which claims to be a dual nucleoside reverse transcriptase inhibitor and HIV-1 Vif inhibitor.